AElfProject/aelf-docs/docs/docs/smart-contract-api/vote-contract/index.md

 title: Vote Contract
 ---

-# Vote contract.
+# Vote Contract
 The Vote contract is an abstract layer for voting.
 Developers implement concrete voting activities by calling this contract.
 Implements aelf Standards ACS1.

 ## Contract Methods